 Okay, so now we have our "lead."
 We're done, right?
 Campaign success?
 Not even close!
-When a prospect fills out the form and hits the button to download the report, where do they go?
+When a prospect fills out the form and hits the button, where do they go?
 Well, think about what you know about them.
-For us, we know the person is interested in learning more about improving response rate.
+For us, we know the person in interested in doing direct mail.

 Then, we look for a way to combine what we know about the prospect with what is best for us.
-How do we create the win/win situation?
-The answer is simple - we route them to a page that thanks them for downloading the report they just requested and also offers a free consultation on the phone with one of our Marketing Consultants.
+How do we create the win-win situation?
+The answer is simple - we route them to a page that thanks them for their information and prompts them to call in for immediate assistance.
 We know they're looking for answers, and the best way for us to help them is to get them connected - live - with someone who has those answers.